 We’re all on the same schedule now, and it’s a schedule that I’m not entirely in control of.

-There is homework, school fundraisers, and never-ending mental notes about bringing in snacks to the kindergarten class, making sure my daughter wears something blue on Wednesday, and keeping track of my oldest daughter’s Advanced Reader program.
-Soon, Girl Scouts, guitar lessons and swim class will start up.
+There is homework, school fundraisers, and never-ending mental notes about bringing in snacks to my youngest daughter’s kindergarten class, keeping track of my oldest daughter’s Advanced Reader program and making sure both of them wear something blue on Wednesday.
+Soon, Girl Scouts and swim lessons will start up.
 Plus, the girls are more worn out and likely to get into extended bickering sessions toward the end of the day.

 Honestly, the transition has been a bit rough, and I know I’m not the only one who has had that experience.

 So how do I beat the back-to-school blues?
 These are my best tips, and they work great for children and adults alike: